Strategic Narratives

 • creating or refining an organisational narrative,

 • positioning the organisation within an industry or society.
-This is particularly pertinent for multinational companies and organisations whose products are used globally, in that they are affected by societal and meta-narrative layers that draw on belief systems that are very different from their own.
+This is particularly pertinent for multinational companies and organisations whose products are used globally, in that they are affected by societal and meta-narrative layers that draw on belief systems that are very different from assumptions commonly held at HQ.

 What's next?